 [Ed. note: This post contains very light spoilers for House of the Dragon and Fire & Blood.]

-Before we get into the characters themselves, it’s worth remembering what the Dance of Dragons, the long and bloody Targaryen civil war that House of the Dragon chronicles, was actually about.
+Before we get into the characters themselves, it’s worth remembering what the Dance of Dragons, the brief and bloody Targaryen civil war that House of the Dragon chronicles, was actually about.

 The war was over succession of the throne, and the seeds were planted during the reign of King Viserys I Targaryen.
 Viserys named his eldest surviving child, Rhaenyra Targaryen, as his successor.
 However, shortly after his death, a council gave the throne to Aegon II Targaryen, the first child of Viserys’ current wife, Alicent Hightower, and the king’s eldest male heir.
 This sparked a civil war between the family that eventually threatened all of Westeros.

 Rhaenyra Targaryen is the oldest child of King Viserys and was born of his first wife, Aemma Arryn, and is his heir.
 Rhaenyra is supported by her uncle and later husband, Daemon Targaryen, as well as her former mother-in-law, Rhaenys Velaryon.
 Though she is supposed to be next in line for the throne, not everyone will support her claim.